Jon-Becker/research/papers/on-writing-efficient-rust/on-writing-efficient-rust.md

         // Now we can use bitwise operations to get a bitboard of all non-pawn, non-king pieces. let valid_pieces = all_pieces & !invalid_pieces;

-        // The bitboard now looks like this:
+        // The bitboard now looks like this for a standard chess starting position:
         //
         // X X X X .
 X X X
         // . . . . . . . .